zaidalhuda/ai-in-teaching/README.md

 3) **Pilot one AI-supported lesson** this week (Module 4)
    Use AI for ideation, materials, and differentiation — then **verify** and **cite** sources.

+> **Stirling alignment:** Focus on academic integrity, transparency about AI use, and process evidence—detectors are unreliable; use oral checks and artefacts instead.

 ---